JakubP56/EmergingTechnologies/.ipynb_checkpoints/README-checkpoint.md

 ## [Deutsch's Algorithm notebook](/project.ipynb)

 This is a notebook containing my research on Deutsch's Algorithm, where I give an introduction to Quantum Computing, explain Deutsch's Algorithm and implement the algorithm in Qiskit.
-These are the main components of this notebook.

 - ### Introduction to Quantum Computing
-    Key difference between classical and quantum computing.
 - ### Key Quantum Concepts
-    Qubits, Superposition, Hammard Gates.
 - ### Deutsch's Algorithm: The Oracle Problem
-    Constant or Balanced function?
-- ### Implementing Deutsch's Algorithm in Qiskit Implementation of the algorithm in Qiskit, written in Python.
+- ### Implementing Deutsch's Algorithm in Qiskit
 - ### Conclusion
-    What we can see from the algorithm

 ## Running the Notebooks